The art and culture gallery at 2,778 meters above sea level focuses on the mountains and presents the calendar of the upcoming exhibitions,

 The exhibition of the awarded Winning Ideas will take place in February and will be open to the public in February and March.

 The photographer's gaze deconstructs and reconstructs, tells reality, sheds light on our relationship to the world.
-This is the "mission" assigned to professional photographers selected to participate in the Lagazuoi Photo Award with their works dedicated to the Dolomites.
+This is the "mission" assigned to photographers selected to participate in the Lagazuoi Photo Award with their works dedicated to the Dolomites.

 The project co-ordinator is Denis Curti, director of the Milan gallery Still and the monthly magazine Il Fotografo, art director of numerous projects and consultant for the principal photography festivals and photo events.